andrew/ultimate-awesome/README.md

 - [Awesome-Physics-Cognition-based-Video-Generation](https://github.com/minnie-lin/Awesome-Physics-Cognition-based-Video-Generation) - A comprehensive list of papers investigating physical cognition in video generation, including papers, codes, and related websites.
 - [awesome-austria](https://github.com/mxstbr/awesome-austria) - 🇦🇹 A curated list of things that show the awesome side of Austria.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
+- [awesome-driving-behavior-prediction](https://github.com/opendilab/awesome-driving-behavior-prediction) - A collection of research papers for Driving Behavior Prediction.
 - [awesome-mdm-dev](https://github.com/petarov/awesome-mdm-dev) - :iphone: A curated list of Mobile Device Management (MDM) developer resources.
 - [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .